 Out of the house

 Well, it’s out of my house anyway.
-Yesterday I installed ‘teatime‘ in the former kitchen at High Cross House, on an original piece of kitchen furniture designed (we think) by Lescaze and built by Staverton Builders specifically for the house.
+Yesterday I installed ‘teatime‘ in the former kitchen at High Cross House along with some nice glow in the dark garden pebbles in the backyard, on an original piece of kitchen furniture designed (we think) by Lescaze and built by Staverton Builders specifically for the house.
 The original plan was for the piece to sit on the sideboard in the Dining Room, but for the usual last-minute logistical reasons, it’s going in the Kitchen instead.
 I’m happy, partly because of the piece of furniture it’s sitting on, and partly because it’s in a slightly quieter place which will make it easier for people to dwell and listen.
 The other artist who is currently installing in the Dining Room apparently wasn’t too happy with sharing the space with a jabbering teaset, but the artist who is now hung in and around the kitchen is making work in response to music, which makes me much happier.
 She’s also happy to share, and I like people who share.

 Having solved the technical issues around the tea tray, the last few weeks has been focussed on content.
 I’m tremendously grateful for my ‘voices’ (Mark Leahy, Hugh Nankivell, Alicia Grace, Lucinda Guy, Catherine Guy) and to Jon Stein who has been a resident writer/pianist over the summer and who played a lovely 20-minute set for me on the piano in the Living Room.
 I’ve also decided to publish a book of these writings.
 Over the past months the House and what it represents have grown close to my heart.
 I’ve known this house since I was 18, and have observed it go through several lives, very much from a remote viewpoint.
 The house has struggled, having several flushes of delight at finding a new purpose, and at other times sitting unloved and unremarked.
 One of those high points was in the 90s (during much of which I was living in the US) when the house was renovated and became the home for the Trust Archive.
 At some point – I don’t know how things worked in the sequence of time – the Archivist was made (largely) redundant and the Archive was given to Devon County Council and moved to the Devon Heritage Centre (what used to be known as the Devon Records Office until some marketer decided that wasn’t sexy enough).
 This means that it is properly stored and catalogued and widely accessible, but it means it is no longer ‘at home’.
 Had tea yesterday with Mary Bartlett who has lived and worked at Dartington for pretty much all her life, and was musing on just how many people visit the archive now that it is on an industrial estate north of Exeter rather than being ‘at home’.